smithy-lang/smithy-rs/design/src/rfcs/rfc0041_file_per_change_changelog.md

 The `aws/SDK_CHANGELOG.next.json` will stay in place in its current format without changes.
-Its JSON format is capable of escaping characters in the message string, so it will be compatible with the transition from Markdown to TOML.
+Its JSON format is capable of escaping characters in the message string, so it will be compatible with the transition from TOML to Markdown with YAML front matter.

 The `SDK_CHANGELOG.next.json` file has had merge conflicts in the past, but this only happened when the release process wasn't followed correctly.
 If we're consistent with